 Chapter 15: The United Nations’ International Year of Volunteers: A Significant Non-EU Transnational Initiative for European Countries?

+15 The United Nations’ International Year of Volunteers: a significant non-EU transnational initiative for European countries?
 Angela Ellis Paine, Jeremy Kendall and Simone Baglioni At the heart of volunteerism are the ideals of service and solidarity and the belief that together we can make the world a better place.
 In that sense, we can say that volunteerism is the ultimate expression of what the United Nations is all about.
 (Former UN Secretary-General Kofi Annan)* 15.1 Introduction The most fundamental connection between civil society, the third sector and the United Nations (UN) globally is undoubtedly the endorsement of ‘freedom of association’ as a human right in Article 20 of the 1948 Universal Declaration of Human Rights (UDHR; see Clapham, 2007).
 However, in contemporary democratic Europe, such a right is ingrained and taken for granted.
 In this context, the United Nations has instead assumed a relevance for the third sector in another way; through the selection of 2001 as the International Year of Volunteers (IYV) around the world, including Europe.
 As with other ‘International Years’,1 awareness-raising and sensitizing were key objectives.
 For IYV, this was to mean the stimulation of a volunteering-oriented policy debate, and the promotion, recognition and facilitation of this activity as an important contributor to social and economic development.
 This was in line with the UN’s more general, participatory social policy agenda (Deacon, 2007).
-At the same time, as the epigraph cited at the beginning of this chapter suggests, this seems to have been something more than just another Year from the perspective of that organization’s figurehead at the time.
-This turns out to...
+At the same time, as the epigraph cited at the beginning of this chapter suggests, this seems to have been something more than just...

 You are not authenticated to view the full text of this chapter or article.